 Ariana took her passion to contribute on a journey to San Diego, where she worked for non-profit Family Care Foundation and became involved with tsunami relief and rebuilding.
 She also volunteered in Puerto Rico for a year where she worked in low-income communities.
 Ariana currently resides in Naperville, IL where she works as a freelance artist, writer, and Off-Site Exhibit Coordinator for the Naperville Art League.
 Her vast travels and experiences have shaped her artistic expression, and she now utilizes art as a medium to create awareness and inspire change.

-Ariana is a Certified Strategic Intervention Coach and will be graduating shortly from Benedictine University with a B.A. in Communication Arts & Writing and Publishing.
+Ariana is a Certified Strategic Intervention Coach and will be graduating in 2020 from Benedictine University with a Bachelor of Arts – Double Major in Media Communications & Writing and Publishing.